Enhancing Higher Education’s Relevance with Competency-Based Education

 1. Integrate Competency-Based Education (CBE) Programs:

-• Offer adaptable, skills-focused education that directly addresses industry needs.
+• Offer skills-focused education tailored to industry demands.

-• Provide clear pathways for students to gain specific, verifiable skills.
+• Provide clear pathways for students to master verifiable skills.

 2. Implement Micro-Credentials for Targeted Learning: